Guozijian

-The Guozijian, sometimes translated as the Imperial College, Imperial Academy, Imperial University, National Academy, or National University, was the highest level academic and educational institution throughout most of imperial China's history.
-It was created under the reign of Emperor Wu of Jin (r.
-265–289) and became the highest level academic institution in China over the next 200 years.
-After the demise of the Song dynasty (960–1279), it became synonymous with the previous highest level academic institution, the Taixue.
+The Guozijian, sometimes translated as the Imperial College, Imperial Academy, Imperial University, National Academy, or National University, was the highest level academic and educational institution throughout most of Imperial China's history.
+It was created during the reign of Emperor Wu of Jin and became the highest level academic institution in China over the next 200 years.
+After the demise of the Song dynasty, it became synonymous with the previous highest level academic institution, the Taixue.
 The Guozijian was abolished in 1907 during the Qing dynasty.

 History

 Jin

 The Guozixue was founded under Emperor Wu of Jin (r.
 265–289) to educate his sons.
 After the nine rank system was introduced for grading bureaucrats in the Chinese government, the Guozijian was created for persons rank five and above, effectively making it the educational institution for nobles, while the Taixue was relegated to teaching commoners.
 The Taixue was subsumed under the Guozijian and taught the gongsheng ("tribute students"), the top scorers of the imperial examination, while the Guozijian educated the nobility.